omicsNLP/CoDietCorpus/README.md

 # CoDietCorpus

-Code repository for the creation and annotation of corpora in the CoDiet project.
+Code repository for the annotation of silver and bronze corpora related to the CoDiet project.

-This project provides scripts to generate **Bronze** and **Silver** annotated test datasets for the **CoDiet** dataset.
-It leverages multiple pipelines, including dictionary matching, MetaMap, enzyme annotation, PhenoBERT, MicrobELP, and BERN2.
+This repository provides the scripts required to generate Bronze and Silver annotated test sets for the CoDiet dataset.
+The annotation process integrates multiple pipelines, including dictionary-based matching, MetaMap, enzyme annotation, PhenoBERT, MicrobELP, and BERN2.

-Note that the Codabench link will be made public once the manuscript is accepted.
-If you wish to contribute your model before this time, please contact us to receive access to a secret URL.
+Please note that the Codabench link will be made public once the manuscript is accepted.
+If you would like to contribute your model prior to publication, feel free to contact us to obtain access to a private URL.

 ---